awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ssm_scenario/SPECIFICATION.md

 #  AWS Systems Manager Engineering Specification

 ## Overview
-   This SDK getting started scenario demonstrates how to interact with AWS Systems Manager (SSM) using the AWS SDK.
-The provided code is an AWS application that demonstrates the usage of the AWS SSM SDK to interact with various AWS SSM service operations.
+    This SDK getting started scenario demonstrates how to interact with AWS Systems Manager using an AWS SDK.
+The provided code is an AWS application that demonstrates the usage of the AWS Systems Manager SDK to interact with various AWS Systems Manager service operations.

 ## Scenario Program Flow
-   - Creates an SSM maintenance window with a default name or a user-provided name.
+   - Creates a Systems Manager maintenance window with a default name or a user-provided name.
    - Modifies the maintenance window schedule.
-   - Creates an SSM document with a default name or a user-provided name.
+   - Creates a Systems Manager document with a default name or a user-provided name.
-   - Sends a command to a specified EC2 instance using the created SSM document and display the time when the command was invoked.
+   - Sends a command to a specified EC2 instance using the created document and display the time when the command was invoked.
-   - Creates an SSM OpsItem with a predefined title, source, category, and severity.
+   - Creates a Systems Manager OpsItem with a predefined title, source, category, and severity.
-   - Updates and resolve the created OpsItem.
+   - Updates and resolves the created OpsItem.
-   - Deletes the created SSM maintenance window and document.
+   - Deletes the Systems Manager maintenance window, OpsItem, and document.

 ## Hello SSM
-This program is intended for users not familiar with the AWS SSM SDK to easily get up an running.
+This program is intended for users not familiar with Systems Manager SDK to easily get up an running.
 The logic is to show use of listDocumentsPaginator().

-Program execution
+### Program execution
 The following shows the output of the program in the console.

  ``` java